bbellify/web-sprint-challenge-javascript-fundamentals/README.md

 5. Why do we need super() in an extended class?

 When using the class keyword to make a child class extended from a parent class, calling `super()` in the child's constructor function allows us to pass attributes through the parent class, effectively replacing needing to explicitly bind `this` with a `.call` on the parent class.
-Nothing different is happening under the hood, but it reduces necessary lines of code and is a friendlier syntax, or syntactic sugar :)
+Nothing different is happening under the hood, but is a friendlier syntax, or syntactic sugar :)

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.